rgommezz/react-native-offline/README.md

 - Managing connectivity through HOC or Render Callback components
 - Reducer to keep your connectivity state in the Redux store
 - Middleware to automatically handle fetch-request actions in offline mode
+- Compatibility with async middleware libraries like redux-thunk, redux-saga and redux-observable
 - Offline queue support to automatically dispatch actions when connection is back online

 ## API